Classification of Transuranium Elements in Terms of `Winding' Numbers in the Bohr-Sommerfeld Model

 This \textquotedblleft puzzle\textquotedblright\ has recently been resolved \cite{SusPuzz}.
 Here, in a similar fashion, we rely on the semiclassical model beyond its domain of validity and acknowledge the absence of quantitative quantum electrodynamic (QED) corrections, nonetheless providing a new conceptual and pedagogical exploration linking of early quantum mechanics to superheavy ions.
-But why does the presence of an extra loop in the `old' Bohr-Sommerfeld, or relativistic classical trajectory of the electron in the transuranic heavy ions under consideration coincide with the parameters of the artificially created elements on Earth, Oganesson, which is located at the end of Mendel{\'e}ev's periodic table?
+But why does the presence of an extra loop in the `old' Bohr-Sommerfeld, or relativistic classical trajectory of the electron in the transuranic heavy ions under consideration coincide with the parameters of the artificially created element on Earth, Oganesson, which is located at the end of Mendel{\'e}ev's periodic table?